awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-model-monitor-bias-drift-schedule.md

-# Schedule feature attribute drift monitoring jobs<a name="clarify-model-monitor-bias-drift-schedule"></a>
+# Schedule Feature Attribute Drift Monitoring Jobs<a name="clarify-model-monitor-bias-drift-schedule"></a>

-Now that you have a baseline, you are ready to call the `create_monitoring_schedule()` method to schedule a hourly monitor, to analyze the data with monitoring schedule\.
-If a baselining job has been submitted, then the monitor automatically pick up analysis configuration from the baselining job\.
-But if the baselining step is skipped, or the capture dataset has different nature than the training dataset, then analysis configuration has to be provided\.
+Now that you have a baseline, you can call the `create_monitoring_schedule()` method to schedule an hourly monitor to analyze the data with a monitoring schedule\.
+If you have submitted a baselining job, the monitor automatically picks up analysis configuration from the baselining job\.
+If you skip the baselining step or the capture dataset has a different nature from the training dataset, you must provide the analysis configuration\.

 ```
 model_bias_analysis_config = None